 Taveuni Diving Holidays

-Taveuni Island Travel Information
+Taveuni Island Tourist Information

 Named the 'Garden Island' due to the colourful profusion of tropical plants and flowers, Taveuni is surrounded by waters as rich as the topside flora making it Fiji's unofficial diving capital.